 Working mum six months Reflection.
-Hey guys, I hope you are well.
+Hello everyone, I hope you are well.
 Three months ago, I wrote my Working Mum 3 Months Reflection.
-In today’s post, I am going to share my six-monthly reflections as a working single mum.
+I will share my six-monthly reflections as a working single mum in today’s post.
 I cannot believe it’s been six months that I have been working.
 It doesn’t feel like time has gone that far.
 I feel proud that I have been able to keep a job as a single mother and still be myself.
-You hear stories from other single parents, and they all have something negative to say.
-However, now, I still don’t understand where the struggle comes from.
-Maybe as times goes on, things might change.
+You hear stories from other single parents, who all have something negative to say.
+However, I still don’t understand where the struggle comes from.
+Maybe as time goes on, things might change.
 As for now, things are great.

 Working Mum Six Months Reflection

 Is What I Do Worth While?